leonsaraqini/Faculty/README.md

 # Faculty
-Every task that i've done during my faculty days of studying.
+Every task that i've done in the subject I attended during my faculty days of studying.